Travel Dates: June 16 (arrival in Crete) - July 7, 2019

 - Apply directly online by clicking "Apply Now" above.
 Once your application is complete, please contact Professor Agelarakis to schedule an interview (in-person or via Skype).

-- Once you are accepted into the program, please pay the $300 deposit within two weeks.
+- Once you are accepted into the program, please pay the $300 deposit within three weeks.
 Program acceptance is done on a first-come, first-serve basis, based on the order in which the deposits are received.
 Your application will be considered incomplete without the program deposit.

 - Cash, checks or money orders (payable to Adelphi University) are acceptable forms of payment.
 The Center for International Education is located in Nexus 145 on the Garden City campus.
 Office hours are Monday - Friday from 8:30am to 4:00pm.